-Benchmark developed market government bond yields painted a mixed and nuanced picture over the period.
-At the headline level, the yield on the 10-year US treasury and 10-year UK Gilt were largely flat over the period but that masks moves of more than 100 basis point higher and then lower over the course of the 12 months.
-Indeed, Treasury yields fell sharply (prices rose) late in the period on expectations that Fed rate hiking has finished and rate-cutting was on the agenda in 2024.
+Benchmark developed market government bond yields painted a mixed picture over the period.
+At the headline level, the yield on 10-year US Treasuries rose (prices fell) by some 70 basis points over the period but that masks notable moves either way over the course of the 12 months.